puppetlabs/contributor-summit-project/README.md

-# Contributor Summit Project Template
+# Contributor Summit 2019 Project Month

 Contributor Summit project month is an experimental new format that builds on hack sessions from past Contributor Summits and refocuses on long-term sustainability.
 We're hoping that not only do you get a supported chance to play with some of our new technology, but you can build it into something that contributes to the larger DevOps community.
-We'll kick things off at Puppetize Live and make our first releases at Contributor Summit Online, so this is a month-long collaborative hackathon!
+We'll kick things off in May with a month-long collaborative hackathon and make our first releases during Contributor Summit.
+If you're attending then you can even take the stage for a few minutes to talk about your project if you'd like.

-We'll work with you throughout the month to help you maximine the value of your time and reduce the amount of overhead you'll have to handle.
+We'll work with you via Office Hours throughout the month to help you maximine the value of your time and reduce the amount of overhead you'll have to handle.
 See below for some of the ways that Puppet can collaborate with you.

 There are no real restrictions on what projects you can choose, only two suggestions: